OpenMDAO/OpenMDAO-Framework/docs/dev-guide/accessing.rst

 6. Keep your Puttygen window open and copy the public key from it.
 (You need to register the key with Launchpad.)

+7. Run/install `Pageant <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_, which is an SSH
-7. Run/install Pageant as either a standalone .exe or as part of the entire putty package.
+   authentication agent for PuTTY.
+You can install it as either a standalone .exe or as part of the entire PuTTY package.
+Running it will add an icon to your task bar.

-8. Make sure Pageant is running and right-click on the icon in the lower right corner of your screen.
+8. Make sure Pageant is running and right-click on its icon.

 9. Select the *Add Key* option.
 (This step is crucial if you want to connect to Launchpad from a Windows PC.)